lucaSartore/AsymmetricSplitAndMerge/report.md

 # Report
-This is the in-detail report of the project "Asymmetric split and merge"
+This is the in-detail report of the project "Asymmetric split and merge" by Luca Sartore

 ## Objectives